ARRY7686/Shaxam/README.md

 # 🎧 Shaxam

 **Shaxam** is an Advance music recognition desktop application that allows users to identify songs through audio fingerprinting.
-It offers a sleek UI, real-time audio recording, AI-based song matching, and visualization of audio fingerprint alignment.
+It offers a sleek UI, real-time audio recording, Alogrithmn-based song matching, and visualization of audio fingerprint alignment.

 This project combines: